department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/dental-care.md

 **You’re in:** Inpatient status

-**You may qualify for:** Dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for.
+**You may qualify for:** Dental services that a VA dental care provider—working with your primary care provider—concludes you need to manage a health condition a doctor is currently treating you for

 </div>
 </li>